space-physics/msise00/README.md

 [AltitudeProfile.m](./matlab/AlitudeProfile.m) and
 [msise00.m](./matlab/msise00.m).

+MSISE00 should **automatically compile** on first run from Matlab or Octave.
-Install MSISe00 by running [build.m](./matlab/build.m) from within Matlab or Octave:
+If you desire, manually compile MSISe00 by running [build.m](./matlab/build.m) from within Matlab or Octave:

 ```matlab
 cd matlab